CESNET/ipfixcol/plugins/intermediate/profiler/README.md

   `bpp [comp] num [scale]` \
   To filter for flows with specific bytes per packet.

-Following expressions are available only for processing live IPFIX records, and therefore are not supported by fdistdump.
+Following expressions are available only for processing live IPFIX records and therefore are not supported by fdistdump.

 - _Observation Domain ID (ODID)_ \